-Once the emulator for f^+ has been specified, the final step is to assess d^+ which links the Reified model to reality.
-This is often a far simpler process than direct assessment of model discrepancy, as the structured beliefs about the difference between f and reality g have already been accounted for in the link between f, f' and f^+ .
-Reification also provides a natural framework for incorporating multiple models, by the judgement that each model will be informative about the Reified model, which is then informative about reality g.
-Exchangeable Computer Models, as described in the discussion page PiscExchangeableModels, provide a further example of Reification.
+Once the emulator for $f^+$ has been specified, the final step is to assess $d^+$ which links the Reified model to reality.
+This is often a far simpler process than direct assessment of model discrepancy, as the structured beliefs about the difference between f and reality y have already been accounted for in the link between f, f' and $f^+$ .
+Reification also provides a natural framework for incorporating multiple models, by the judgement that each model will be informative about the Reified model, which is then informative about reality y.
+Exchangeable Computer Models, as described in the discussion page DiscExchangeableModels, provide a further example of Reification.
 More details can be found in Goldstein, M. and Rougier, J. C. (2009).